Contemporary Issues for the Creative and Cultural Sector PG (11158.1)

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

-This unit is designed to accomodate self-directed and self-paced learning, structured around the Intensive Workshop and assessment items.
+This unit is largly self paced learning, structured around the knowledge cafe and the assessment items.

 Required IT skills